 Araucaria heterophylla / Norfolk Island pine

 Araucaria heterophylla, as described in 1952 by (Richard Anthony Salisbury) João Manuel Antonio do Amaral Franco, in Anais.
 Instituto Superior de Agronomia, 19th edition, is commonly known as Norfolk Island pine.
-It is synonymous with A. excelsa (R. Br. ex Aiton) and sometimes called a Star pine, Triangle tree or Living Christmas tree, due to its symmetrical shape as a sapling, although it is not a true pine.
-The epithet, heterophylla, or "different leaves" in the Latin language derives from the variation in the leaves between young and adult plants.
+It is synonymous with A. excelsa (R. Br. ex Aiton) and sometimes called a star pine, triangle tree or living Christmas tree, due to its symmetrical shape as a sapling, although it is not a true pine.
+The epithet, heterophylla, or "different leaves" from the Latin language derives from the variation in the leaves between young and adult plants.

 Description.
 Norfolk Island pine is an evergreen coniferous species of tree which will grow to a mature height of 150 to 200 feet (50 – 65 m) tall, with straight vertical trunks and symmetrical branches, even in the face of incessant onshore winds that can contort most other species.

 - Bark is gray-brown, exfoliating in fine scales.

 - Branches grow in a flat horizontal plane, sometimes pendent, producing branchlets in whorls of 4 to 7.